Practical advice for physiotherapists and support workers on how to implement remote physiotherapy delivery rapidly and efficiently.

 Government guidance on provision of healthcare in the home countries and crown dependencies changes regularly.
 You should explore your local guidance in line with the CSP guidance on whether to see patients 'Digital or physical'.
 Use of remote tools to triage before any in-person contact is recommended, and virtual offers of ongoing assessment and treatments should be used where applicable.

 Remote physiotherapy delivery encompasses all methods of providing physiotherapy where the patient is remote from the practitioner.
 Delivery methods include, but are not limited to, telephone, video, email, SMS, web-based platforms or apps.
 Setting up remote delivery options normally requires time, planning and incremental introduction .

-However, in these extenuating circumstances the CSP endorses a more rapid approach to implementation to minimise risks of Covid-19 exposure for patients, the public and healthcare staff.
+However, in these ongoing unprecedented challenging circumstances the CSP endorses a more rapid approach to implementation to minimise risks of Covid-19 exposure for patients, the public and healthcare staff.
 Long-term implementation of these solutions should be evidence-based and regularly evaluated in line with clinical and governance requirements.

 When the member and the patients are based in the UK, remote physiotherapy delivery is covered by CSP PLI (subject to policy terms and conditions).
 If the member or patient are permanently based outside the UK then there may be additional country-specific legislation around digital healthcare that you must follow.
 More information on this can be found in the guide to insurance cover on our page about website, digital and print issues.